tetsupanda/nodetypescript/README.md

 Also an example test is provided in the test folder.

 ## Install dependencies
 You will need [Node.js](https://nodejs.org) installed on your machine.
-That is the only prerequsite.
+That is the only prerequisite.

-Then run `npm i` to insall all local dependencies needed.
+Then run `npm i` to install all local dependencies needed.

 ## Package Scripts
 Start: `npm start`